ClusterM/fdspacker/README.md

 It's a simple CLI tool to pack and unpack .fds (Famicom Disk System disk images) files: extract/combine metadata and files.
 Useful for FDS developers.

 ## Usage
+This application requires .NET 6.
+You need either install .NET 6 on your system, or use "self-contained" version.

 There are two commands: `pack` and `unpack`:
 ```
  fdspacker.exe pack [options] <diskinfo.json> <output.fds>